 5–10 years.
 Advanced technologies: Entirely virtual trials and digital biomarkers as primary endpoints could happen over a 5–10-year timeframe for early adopters.

-Organisations that have not piloted next-in-queue technologies in early stage trials between now and the next 1–2 years may take another 2-3 years to implement them in their pivotal trials.
-With some catching up to do, late adopters will probably take 5–10 years to partially virtualise trials and incorporate novel endpoints and cognitive technologies beyond pilots.
+Organizations that have not piloted next-in-line technologies in early stage trials between now and the next 1–2 years may take another 2-3 years to implement them in their pivotal trials.
+With some catching up to do, late adopters will probably take 5–10 years to partially virtualize trials and incorporate novel endpoints and cognitive technologies beyond pilots.

 Blockchain technology provides a shared immutable record of transactions stored on an unalterable digital ledger.
 In clinical trials, blockchain could enable highly secure data storage, making it difficult to tamper with trial data and results.
 While few of our interviewees see the need for such levels of security now, blockchain technology has several potential uses in clinical trials in the future.

 Collaborative information-sharing: Using blockchain, companies can securely share study data, such as patient information and adverse events with companies they collaborate with or interim results with sponsors and regulators.
 The technology can also be used to manage and track informed consent across multiple sites, systems, and protocols.